kennethpdang/MyCourses/README.md

 # MyCourses
-These are courses that I have taken just trying to build up knowledge in particular areas.
+Welcome to my courses repository!
+These are going to be a collection of projects that I have taken up by following through particular courses.
+I am not a huge fan of creating IG/Facebook clones or replicating projects that already exist in the real world, however I do think that those clones are really good projects to get familiar with a particular coding language.
+That is the entire purpose of this repository here.
+It is to get familiar with different projects.